leanbc/docarpy/README.md

 ### 3. Create a connection in Airflow to be able to run Postgres Operators against your database.

-Once the step to is done, you will see the Airflow logo and you will be able to access the Airlfow IU on http://localhost:8080/.
+Once the previous step is done, you will see the Airflow logo and you will be able to access the Airlfow IU on http://localhost:8080/.
 Go to another terminal and go to the root of the directry again and run.

 ```